 Visual search has become an important sales factor for many retailers.
 Especially products that are difficult to describe, can be found quickly by the Visual Search AI algorithm.
 This artificial intelligence can be used for targeted advertising.
 If a user first looks at pictures of shoes and then even clicks on a picture with shoes, he seems to be interested in them – and from now on gets ads for shoes played out more often by the artificial intelligence algorithm.

-Just about everyone who has ever had a problem with a product, wanted to return something or had a question about their order has come into contact with a chatbot.
-The acceptance within the population is high, because the AI of chatbots usually reduces the waiting time when contacting a company.
+Just about everyone who has ever had a problem with a product, wanted to return something, or had a question about their order has come into contact with a chatbot.
+The acceptance within the population is great, because the AI of chatbots usually reduces the waiting time when contacting a company.
 Since ChatGPT can be used as such a chatbot, the chats with the chatbot are also hardly distinguishable for the customers from a chat with a human employee.

 However, a study on chatbots in 2020 found that only one-third of the companies surveyed already have chatbots in use.
 Nevertheless, most companies are aware of the potential of artificial intelligence, with nearly 70% planning to implement chatbots.
 But there are some factors that prevent companies from introducing chatbots: